-Your result should appear within 1 minute on the day of your missed period.
+Your result should appear within 45 seconds on the day of your expected period.
 There should be at least one pink line in the Result Window at 5 minutes to indicate that the test is completed and you have done it correctly.
 If not, the test is invalid.
 This could be due to insufficient urine on the Absorbent Tip or not holding the device with the Absorbent Tip pointing downward while replacing the Overcap.
 You should retest with another FIRST RESPONSE™ Rapid Result Pregnancy Test, carefully following all directions.

 Will the result change if left standing for a certain period of time?

 The test result should be read as soon as possible after waiting 1 minute.
 A positive result will last for at least 48 hours.
 A negative result should not be read after 10 minutes.